 As you can see, they’ve been sewing like fiends and are quickly running out of fabric.

 If they’re out of hoodies by the time you get there, don’t sweat it.
-You can get one of their combat shirt style flannels to tide you over (they’re even on sale!).
+You can get one of their combat shirt-style flannels to tide you over (if not one of their Ntchwaidumela “Hawaiian Lion” shirts).

 Now holler at your friends and let ’em know.